Zenon-Nowakowski/V-duck/readme.md

 - Image identification
    - Connect to API of bannable images
    - Create a ML algorithm to identify pictures and timeout users for posting them
-- Play Uno
-   - Turn order
-   - Player hands
-   - Draw cards
 - Play tik-tak-toe
+- Trivia
+- Events
+- Challenges (games or personal)